Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 How to Measure:

-Track Dates Accurately: Implement a robust Applicant Tracking System (ATS) to automatically record the date when the job requisition is opened and the date when the candidate accepts the job offer.
+Track dates accurately: Implement a robust Applicant Tracking System (ATS) such as Greenhouse to automatically record the date when the job requisition is opened and the date when the candidate accepts the job offer.

-Average Time-to-Hire: Analyze the data to calculate the average duration across all hires over a specific period.
+Average time-to-hire: Analyze the data to calculate the average duration across all hires over a specific period.
+The global average time to hire is 44 days, indicating the typical duration companies take to fill a position.

 Quality of Hire